cs3org/OCM-API/IETF-RFC.md

   - `"must-invite"` - an invite MUST have been exchanged between the sender and the receiver before a Share Creation Notification can be sent
-* DEPRECATED: publicKey (object) - Use public keys at `/.well-known/jwks.json` instead for RFC 9421 support.
 * OPTIONAL: inviteAcceptDialog (string) - URL path of a web page where a user can accept an invite, when query parameters `"token"` and `"providerDomain"` are provided.
 Implementations that offer the